 Stronger Internal Linking

-By utilizing the pillar page and cluster page structure, you can improve internal linking across your website.
-Internal linking is exactly as it sounds—it’s links that go to pages within your website.
-Connecting top-level pages (i.e., those typically found in your website’s main navigation) to deeper pages (i.e., those that may not be found in the main navigation) makes it easier for search engines to find your content, understand the hierarchy of these pages, and spread link equity.
-Additionally, with more pages linked together, you’re more likely to keep site visitors clicking through to more webpages, which is also a positive SEO signal.
+Internal linking is exactly as it sounds—links that go to pages within your website.
+By utilizing the hub and spoke content model for your webpages, you can improve internal linking across your website.
+Connecting top-level pages (those typically found in your website’s main navigation) to deeper pages (those that may not be found in the main navigation) makes it easier for search engines to find your content, understand the hierarchy of these pages, and spread link equity.
+A strong internal linking framework is more likely to keep site visitors clicking through to more webpages, which is also a positive SEO signal.

 Improved Sales Funnel